EricLBuehler/mistral.rs/README.md

 |Llama 3.2 Vision| |

-### Using derivative model
+### Using the derivative model

 To use a derivative model, select the model architecture using the correct subcommand.
 To see what can be passed for the architecture, pass `--help` after the subcommand.
 For example, when using a different model than the default, specify the following for the following types of models:

 - **Plain**: Model id
-- **Quantized**: Quantized model id, quantized filename, and tokenizer id
+- **Quantized**: Quantized model ID, quantized filename, and tokenizer ID
 - **X-LoRA**: Model id, X-LoRA ordering
-- **X-LoRA quantized**: Quantized model id, quantized filename, tokenizer id, and X-LoRA ordering
+- **X-LoRA quantized**: Quantized model ID, quantized filename, tokenizer ID, and X-LoRA ordering
 - **LoRA**: Model id, LoRA ordering
-- **LoRA quantized**: Quantized model id, quantized filename, tokenizer id, and LoRA ordering
+- **LoRA quantized**: Quantized model ID, quantized filename, tokenizer ID, and LoRA ordering
 - **Vision Plain**: Model id

 See [this](#adapter-ordering-file) section to determine if it is necessary to prepare an X-LoRA/LoRA ordering file, it is always necessary if the target modules or architecture changed, or if the adapter order changed.

 It is also important to check the chat template style of the model.
 If the HF hub repo has a `tokenizer_config.json` file, it is not necessary to specify.
 Otherwise, templates can be found in `chat_templates` and should be passed before the subcommand.
-If the model is not instruction tuned, no chat template will be found and the APIs will only accept a prompt, no messages.
+If the model is not instruction-tuned, no chat template will be found and the APIs will only accept a prompt, no messages.

 For example, when using a Zephyr model: